What is hyperpigmentation?

 Hyperpigmentation is primarily caused by UV exposure from the sun, hence covering up from the sun's UV rays and wearing SPF protection will help prevent hyperpigmentation.

-Sun damage is the number one cause of darker skin, hence covering up from the sun’s UV rays and wearing SPF protection will help prevent your skin darkening.
+Sun damage is the number one cause of dark spots and hyperpigmentation, hence covering up from the sun’s UV rays and wearing SPF protection will help prevent that.
 In addition, dry skin can cause a dull look along with leftover dirt, oil and makeup.
 So be sure to cleanse and moisturise daily!

 What causes dark circles under the eyes?